lekonjak/lekonjak/README.md

 Mainly a C programmer.
 Working on learning rust and ML.

-On telegram at @lekonjak.
+On telegram @lekonjak.
 No twitter/instagram/facebook.